jhvanderschee/jekyllcodex/_without-plugin/live-chat.md

 ### Introduction

 Live Chat is one of the most important features a website can offer.
-My requirements would be that the live chat solution should be free or freemium.
-It should be simple for visitors to engage in real time.
-Finally it should be easy to operate, manage and customize.
+This live chat solution should be free or freemium and it should be very simple for visitors to engage in real time.
+Also, it should be easy to operate, manage and customize and have an mobile app for the operator.
 I have found these things in [Crisp](http://crisp.chat){:.gray}, thanks to some extensive research by [Appernetic](https://blog.appernetic.io/2016/07/14/use-live-chat-to-beat-the-competition/){:.gray}.

 ### How it works

 You create an account at Crisp and add a script in the head or footer of your website.
 The script inserts the chat module in the website.
 That's it.
 An example script is shown below.
+You should get your personal code from your Crisp account.

 [expand]